Kicksecure/security-misc/README.md

 within systemctl, it does not break the loading of legitimate and necessary modules for the user, like drivers etc., given they are plugged in on startup.

-#### Disables and blacklists kernel modules
+#### Blacklist and disable kernel modules

-Certain kernel modules are disabled and blacklisted by default to reduce attack surface via the `/etc/modprobe.d/30_security-misc.conf` configuration file.
+Certain kernel modules are blacklisted and disabled by default to reduce attack surface via both the `/etc/modprobe.d/30_security-misc_blacklist.conf` and `/etc/modprobe.d/30_security-misc_disable.conf` configuration files respectively.

 -   Deactivates Netfilter's connection tracking helper - this module increases kernel attack surface by enabling superfluous functionality such as IRC